If you are interested in a research internship around Network Science, check The projects I propose.

 Overview of the course

 There are 24h of lectures and 8h of practicals.
 The lectures by me (Rémy Cazabet) are divided in 4 parts of 4h each, composed of 2 hours of lectures and 2 hours of experiments.
-The practicals are done in python, using notebooks.
+The experiments are taught by Célestin Coquidé.
+They are conducted in python, using notebooks.
 The course is given in English, unless all students are French speakers.

 Program, classes and content